 - Any other non-economic losses that you’ve suffered as a result of your bicycle crash

 This is often a very real concern if you have been injured in an accident and cannot work.
-We routinely help our clients who have to take time away from work to recover after a bicycle injury accident.
+We routinely help our clients who have to take time away from work to recover after a bicycle accident.
 If your accident prevents you from working and you need financial help, we have relationships with companies that can help you get by with a loan secured by your case.
 Also, in some instances, we may be able to provide an advance on the anticipated proceeds of your case.

-How much is my bicycle accident worth?
+How much are bicycle accidents worth?